aspose-slides/Aspose.Slides-for-C/README.md

-[PHP](PHP)  | Demo examples of using Aspose.Slides for C++ in PHP [Python](Python)  | Demo examples of using Aspose.Slides for C++ in Python [QtDemos](QtDemos)  | Demo examples of using Aspose.Slides for C++ in Qt applications
+[PHP](PHP)  | Demo examples of using Aspose.Slides for C++ in PHP [Python](Python)  | Demo examples of using Aspose.Slides for C++ in Python [QtDemos](QtDemos)  | Demo examples of using Aspose.Slides for C++ in Qt applications [Showcases](Showcases)  | Standalone ready-to-use applications that demonstrate some specific use cases

 ## Presentation Processing via C++